-Achy bones, heavy eyelids and tongues too twisted to speak Spanish, Dani and I lumbered slowly to our room at the Casa Roa Bed and Breakfast after midnight, falling almost immediately into bed and taking in nothing of our surroundings at all.
+Achy bones, heavy eyelids and tongues too twisted to speak Spanish, Dani and I lumbered slowly to our room at the Casa Roa a B&B in Mexico City, after midnight, falling almost immediately into bed and taking in nothing of our surroundings at all.
 Luckily Casa Roa’s Mi Casa es Su Casa motto is in full effect and we were welcomed with open arms, even at that ungodly hour.

 Our true first impression of the B&B was waking up in our room – possibly the best way to take it all in for the first time.
 The sun shone in through tiny cracks in the heavy dark curtains, which, when I opened them, revealed bright pink, yellow and orange light filtered through the city smog on a quiet morning in the peaceful Satellite neighborhood far outside the buzzing center of Mexico City.